 Think you can get life insurance with a “get out of jail” card?
 Can having been in jail be a barrier to getting coverage?
+Can you apply for life insurance in jail?
 Read on and find out.

 [Editor’s Note: This post was originally published on December 8, 2009, and has been completely revamped and updated.]